Last Updated: 1/5/2019 | January 5th, 2019

 Visit the Supreme Court

-The Supreme Court is the highest court of the land.
-Its decisions are final.
-Court sessions are actually open to the public on a first come, first served basis and there are free 30-minute lectures in the main hall that explain how the court functions.
+There are also free 30-minute lectures in the main hall that explain how the court functions.
 There are no guided tours of the buildings, but you can take advantage of the educational lectures, a visitor film, and special exhibitions.
 (Definitely try to attend one of the lectures as it’s a very insightful way to learn about how the court works.)

 1 First St NE, supremecourt.gov/visiting.
-Open Monday-Friday from 9am-4:30pm.
+Open Monday-Friday from 9am-3pm.
 To sit in on a lecture, check the court’s calendar.
 Lectures take place several times throughout the day.
 Just show up and stand in line.

 Tour the Capitol Building

 This building is where the U.S. Congress meets to….well, they are supposed to do something but lately, it feels like they don’t really do anything but complain!
-The Capitol offers free tours throughout the day.
-Tickets are available at 8:30 am on a first come, first served basis.
-Get there early as the tickets are usually gone very quickly.
+The Capitol offers free tours starting every 10 minutes throughout the day.
+You can reserve tour passes for free online in advance, or get there early to snag one of the remaining spots for the day.
+Same-day passes are available starting at 8:30am on a first come, first served basis.
 You can also book your tour in advance through your local senator or member of Congress.
-Tickets to sit in the galley and watch Congress in session are also available for free, on a first come, first served basis.

 East Capitol St NE & First St SE, visitthecapitol.gov.
 Open Monday-Friday from 8:30am-4:30pm.
 Tours take place Mon-Fri (8:40am-3:20pm).
 Advance reservation is recommended but not required.